YADIDidiah24/CheXpert-CNN/README.md

    Place the `kaggle.json` file directly in the project folder you created.

 ## 2. Run the Code
-The repo also contains a zip file so extrace it and use the file with the folder With the `kaggle.json` file in place, you’re ready to execute the code in this repository.
+The repo also contains a zip file so extrace it and use the file with the folder.

+With the `kaggle.json` file in place, you’re ready to execute the code in this repository.
 Ensure that you have installed all the required dependencies before running any scripts.